 Q. Does my Apple ID need to be a Japanese account to use Apple Pay in Japan?

 A. No, it does not matter what country your Apple ID was created in.
-Any Apple ID can be used for Japan Apple Pay.
+Any Apple ID can be used for Japanese Apple Pay.

 You must purchase an iPhone 7 or Apple Watch Series 2 device in Japan to use FeliCa Apple Pay services.
 If you are visiting Japan and want to use FeliCa Apple Pay, either buy a sim unlocked iPhone 7 or Apple Watch Series 2 watch from Apple store in Japan.
-The Apple Watch Series 2 option is the cheaper way to go and you can use it for Apple Pay in you home country.
+The Apple Watch Series 2 option is the cheaper option with the benefit that you can use it for Apple Pay in you home country.

 Before you purchase a device in Japan be sure to ask about warranty and repair coverage for Japan purchased devices in your home county.
 You may incur extra costs if the device has to be serviced in Japan.
 Apple One (1) Year Limited Warranty: